 Go through the process of installing the MySQL server, as described in the documentation at Section 2.4.2, “Installing MySQL on OS X Using Native Packages”.

 Click Installation Type step.
 The "Preference Pane" option is listed there and enabled by default.at the

 The MySQL preference pane only starts and stops MySQL installation installed from the MySQL package installation that have been installed in the default location.

 Once the MySQL preference pane has been installed, you can control your MySQL server instance using the preference pane.
 To use the preference pane, open the System Preferences... from the Apple menu.
-Select the MySQL preference pane by clicking the MySQL logo within the bottom section of the preference panes list.
+Select the MySQL preference pane by clicking the MySQL icon within the preference panes list.

 The MySQL Preference Pane shows the current status of the MySQL server, showing stopped (in red) if the server is not running and running (in green) if the server has already been started.
 The preference pane also shows the current setting for whether the MySQL server has been set to start automatically.